BinaryAnalysisPlatform/bap-toolkit-manager/README.md

 - docker
 - opam 2.x

-Also, don't forget to grant an access to the docker engine for the current user:
+Also, don't forget to grant an access to the docker engine for the current user, if you didn't do it before:
 ```
-$: sudo usermod -a -G docker $USER
+:~$ sudo usermod -a -G docker $USER
 ```
 and re-login after that